doguilmak/Efficient-YOLO-RS-Airplane-Detection/README.md

 ## Updates

-**Exploring YOLOv8 and YOLOv9 for Efficient Airplane Detection in Remote Sensing Imagery article is now available!**
+**Exploring YOLOv8 and YOLOv9 for Efficient Airplane Detection in VHR Remote Sensing Imagery article is now available!**
 Explore and utilize these datasets to enhance your deep learning projects for airplane detection.

 <details>